quadram-institute-bioscience/LoRTIS/readme.md

 LoRTIS: A complete workflow to construct insertion plots from FASTQ sequencing data.
 Additionally, 10 pre/post processing utilities are provided which compliment transposon insertion analysis such as that performed by the main LoRTIS workflow or similar software such as Bio-Tradis https://github.com/sanger-pathogens/Bio-Tradis.

-# Prerequiste: Download the repository
+# Prerequisite: Download the repository

 <pre>
 git clone https://github.com/quadram-institute-bioscience/LoRTIS/